-It's important to remember that Jyotisha is a "vidya"and not a mechanical science.
-We can't apply a specific percentage to the "radix planetary character" versus the "angle of relationship" proportion because of the MANY complex factors involved in evaluating BOTH the planet's nature AND the mahadasha-bhukti lord relationship.
+It's important to remember that Jyotisha is a vidya and not a mechanical science.
+No specific percentage can be applied to the radix planetary character versus the angle of relationship proportion because of the MANY complex factors involved in evaluating BOTH the planet's nature AND the mahadasha-bhukti lord relationship.

 That's why Jyotisha is so darned complicated and why predictions are always offered humbly and with a grain of salt :)

 There is a lot involved in the evaluation.
-Most individual astrologers, no matter how good they are, will at most modestly consider themselves as senior students of the Vidya of Jyotisha.
+Most individual astrologers, no matter how good they are, will at most modestly consider themselves as senior students of the knowledge tradition of Jyotishavidya.

 It is always possible to miss an influential factor when we are making predictions based on dozens of real-time interactive subconscious and conscious perceptual effects.
 Nevertheless a calm and skillful survey of the major planetary factors will give us a reasonable map of the 120-year Vimshottari timeline that can allow us to prepare for the easy and less-than-easy times ahead!

-You can gain some additional direction on the issues of relationship between mahadasha lord (mahadasha-pati) and bhukti lord (bhukti-pat) by reading The Astrology of the Seers , by David Frawley.
+It may be possible to gain some additional direction on the issues of relationship between mahadasha lord (mahadasha-pati) and bhukti lord (bhukti-pat) by reading The Astrology of the Seers , by David Frawley.
 Frawley is a noted scholar of Vedic culture and history.
 Some of his conclusions are controversial among historians, but Frawley's books always provide thorough presentation of the subject.
-There is a heavy dose of Vedic mythology/religious precept in the book which might give it a foreign aura to beginners; but he writes very clearly and his books are a blessing to a motivated audience.
+There is a heavy dose of Vedic mythology/religious precept in the book which might give it a foreign aura to beginners.
+Nevertheless, Pandit Frawley writes very clearly and his books are a blessing unto a motivated audience.

 Q: I went to a website that produces Vimshottari dasha printouts, and typed in my husband Obafeimi's birth date.